Sponsored by Kyushu Tourism Board.

-Located in a valley stretching out on 2km, potters settled their workshops and shops along the street as early as the 17th century.
+Located in a valley stretching 2km long, potters settled their workshops and shops along the street as early as the 17th century.
 Being actively preserved, the houses are constantly maintained and renovated, making it very interesting to visit, as if the passage of time never left a mark on Arita’s buildings.

 A small plate made of porcelain is placed on some of the historical storefronts of the street, indicating their original date of construction.

-And if each and every storefront has a unique authentic charm to it, the shop windows are rather tempting and full of treasures…
+And each and every storefront has a unique authentic charm to it; the shop windows are tempting and full of treasures.

-Walking towards the smaller streets, parallel to the main one, you will come across the highlight in Arita: walls made of exposed bricks.
-Called tombai walls, these typical buildings were made from the recycled bricks of former porcelain kilns.
+Walking towards the smaller streets, parallel to the main one, you will come across the highlight of Arita: walls made of exposed bricks.
+Called tombai walls, these buildings were typically made from the recycled bricks of former porcelain kilns.
 As you look closer, you will notice that many of them are actually carbonized.